comboy/bitcoin-elixir/README.md

 Current Status: Not even beta quality.
 Unstable Interfaces.
 Not recommended for any use except gross curiosity.

-This is my first Elixir/OTP Project and your improvements and constructive criticisms are highly appreciated.
+This is a weekend hack, your improvements and constructive criticisms are highly appreciated.

 ##Licence
 See the LICENCE file in the project root.